protocolguild/documentation/docs/9-membership.md

  | TXRX | [Mikhail Kalinin](https://github.com/mkalinin) |

 ## Addresses and Weights
 Member addresses and weights can be seen in the [Split contract](https://app.0xsplits.xyz/accounts/0x84af3D5824F0390b9510440B6ABB5CC02BB68ea1/).
-For member privacy, the order of weights in the Split does not correspond to the names above.

 Note that these addresses and weights will change over time as members change from full-time to part-time (or vice-versa), and as members are on/offboarded.